 These Dairy-Free Maple Chocolate Chip Popsicles use just 5, easy ingredients!
 Part creamy and part ice pop sweetened with natural maple syrup & coconut water.
 Delightfully sweet and kid-approved!
 Gluten-free, dairy-free, and paleo.
 Loaded with healthy fats, electrolytes, and probiotics.

-If you miss the taste of something really sweet (using natural sugars) – these Dairy-Free Maple Chocolate Chip Popsicles are your popsicles!
-I really love the idea of biting into a popsicle and getting a sweet surprise of chocolate chips and chunks bundled together, so it tastes like chocolate chunks!
+If you miss the taste of something really sweet (using natural sugars) - these Dairy-Free Maple Chocolate Chip Popsicles are your popsicles!
+With each bite, you'll receive a sweet surprise of chocolate chips and chunks.

-Then when you finally get to the bottom, just when you think the popsicle is ending, you get to experience the frozen coconut water that is SO hydrating even in ice form.
-Coconut water is known as a natural Gatorade because it provides electrolytes.
-Every part of this popsicle is delicious!
+And when you finally get to the bottom of the popsicle, just when you think the popsicle is ending, you'll receive a sweet experience of frozen coconut water, as it is so hydrating in frozen form.
+A bonus to coconut water is that it provides electrolytes!

 WHY RAW COCONUT WATER: